prisma7771/ProjekKP/README.md

 - git clone this repository (for now this branch, using "$ git clone -b baru https://github.com/prisma7771/ProjekKP.git")
 - run $ composer install
 - run $ php artisan key:generate
+- run mysql server using xampp (or any mysql database server you use)
+- create database(you don`t need  to create any tableinside  it, laravel will make it for you)
 - setting .env with your database setting
-- run mysql server using xampp (or any mysql database server you use)
 - run $ php artisan migrate:fresh --seed to have data dummy in database, else just run without --seed
 - run $ php artisan server